jnccd/nixos-config/README.md

 4. `sudo nixos-rebuild switch --flake /home/<your-user-name>/git/nixos-config?submodules=1#<your-host-name> --install-bootloader`
 5. Done, it should boot as normal

+If you want to build the bootloader into a new partition, dont forget to update the uuid in `hardware-configuration.nix`.

 ## Tip

 Whenever you change and rebuild a flake, make sure to look at the memory usage of the system.